chromatone/chromatone.center/theory/notes/staff/index.md

 ---
 title: Classic European music staff notation
-subtitle: How the sheet notes are written and read from classic era till today
+description: How the sheet notes are written and read from classic era till today
 date: 2021-08-12

 cover: kvintcirklen.png